 My January HcG Test showed improvement from my November score.
 I was set for another HcG test in March when I discovered I was pregnant.
 It was a scary and uncharted territory for us.
 My oncologist seemed confident and we worked together along with my OBGYN through the next few months of morning sickness and blood tests to make sure my body was handling the pregnancy well and the cancer wasn’t acting up.

-As of this writing in November, 2013 I remain in clinical remission.
+As of this writing in November, 2015 I remain in clinical remission.
 I have chosen to address my cancer through lifestyle change.
 This is a lifelong commitment.
 My diet is not as extreme as it was in the beginning, but I still stay away from sugar, processed foods, and conventional foods as much as possible.
-I eat a TON of nutrient-dense, organic vegetables: including my 64 ounce veggie smoothie as often as I can being a busy mother of two young daughters.
+I eat a TON of nutrient-dense, organic vegetables: including my 64 ounce veggie smoothie as often as I can being a busy mother of now three young daughters (our second and third daughters were born in 2013 and 2015.)
 I am also juicing vegetables and finally loving it.
 When I eat meat, it is grass fed, free-range meat or wild-caught fish.
-I still drink green tea several times a day and take two Beta Glucan capsules each morning.
-I also eat the Cottage Cheese/ Flaxseed Oil mixture at least 4 days a week.
-Oh, and we had our second daughter in April, 2014!
+I still drink green tea several times a day and also eat the Cottage Cheese/ Flaxseed Oil mixture 4-5 days a week.

 I think there is a place for conventional medical treatment and intervention/monitoring.
 For my husband and I, it was a PRAYERFUL decision to approach the cancer the way we did.
-We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended, can fight off the malfunctioning cell growth of any form of cancer.
+We believe that God gave us a fully functioning, self-healing body that when nourished as it was intended (both physically and spiritually,) can reverse the malfunctioning cell growth of any form of cancer.
+This is where we felt peaceful in our choice.
 It will be a journey to keep the cancer away, not a destination.
 That is how we hope Americans will begin to look at their health care.

 For a more detailed version of this story, please click HERE.